 Merkel’s party chooses new leader ahead of German election

-Chancellor Angela Merkel's center-right party is choosing a new leader this weekend, a decision that will help shape German voters' choice of a successor to Merkel at the helm of the European Union's biggest economy after her 16-year reign.
+Chancellor Angela Merkel's center-right party is choosing a new leader this weekend, a decision that will help shape German voters' choice of her successor at the helm of the European Union's biggest economy after her 16-year tenure.

 Merkel, now 66, has steered Germany, and Europe, through a series of crises since she took office in 2005.
 But she said over two years ago that she won't seek a fifth term as chancellor.